EKGF/ekg-maturity/docs/other/process.md

      - As a <ins>planner</ins>, I want to be able to **plan issues**

-Work on the EKG/MM is divided among workgroups that each take on one of [the four MM pillars] or horizontal slice of the MM.
+Work on EKG/Maturity is divided among workgroups that each take on one of [the four pillars of the maturity model] or horizontal slice of the MM.
 Workgroups are self-managed teams.
 The workgroups meet on a regular schedule.